filecoin-project/lily/README.md

 export FFI_BUILD_FROM_SOURCE=1

 ```
-Now, build the `visor` binary to the root of the project directory:
+Now, build the `lily` binary to the root of the project directory:

 ```console
 $ make build